 Taking on debt to pay for higher education is an important option for many students and families.
-Federal student loan programs accounted for 78 percent of student loans borrowed by undergraduates attending Minnesota institutions in 2013.
+Federal student loan programs accounted for 75 percent, or \$1.3 billion, of all federal student aid obtained by students or their families attending Minnesota institutions in 2015.
 Because obtaining a higher education credential is seen as a personal benefit, paying for the education, as well as repaying debt, is viewed partly as the responsibility of the individual.
 Two factors impacting the ability to repay student loans include borrower incomes and choice of repayment terms.
 Any amount of debt can become problematic if the borrower's income is insufficient to repay the debt.
 Federal government loans offer repayment plans that may help borrowers who are struggling to repay their loans.
 Available federal loan options for reduced monthly payments include income-based repayment, extended repayment, unemployment deferments, economic hardship deferments and up to five years of forbearance.
 Unfortunately, students who take out private or bank loans do not always have the same loan repayment options offered through the federal student loan program which could impact their ability to repay all their loans.